-- 1. The OP shall log all the service resource consumption events and data involved in any transaction required for the operator to charge and bill for the service. - 2.
-The OP shall expose consumptions and event data required for charging purposes through an interface (SBI-CHF) to an external charging engine. - 3.
-The OP shall maintain security and data/topology privacy requirements when reporting federated consumption.
+- 1. The OP shall log all the service resource consumption events and data involved in any transaction required for the operator to do the rating and charging and bill for the service. - The OP shall expose consumptions and event data required for charging purposes through an interface (SBI-CHF) to the CCS that is deployed in the Operator's network based on the agreed data collection interval.
+Charging models defined by 3GPP in 3GPP TS 32.257 [39] will be supported for this purpose. - 3.
+The OP shall maintain security and data/topology privacy requirements when reporting federated consumption. - 4.
+The OP shall include consumption of Statistical Data and Analytical Information services for charging purposes.